 Members may submit up to three pieces of art for each global exhibition, however jurors will be instructed to select no more than one artwork per artist per exhibition.
 Regional exhibitions may have different policies.

 When applying to a SAQA Call for entry, there are no restrictions regarding the publication of images of your artwork.
 This is true even if your artwork is accepted.

-Yes, the label must contain the title of the work, your name and address, telephone number and name of the exhibition and should be sewn onto the back of the work.
-The names of all collaborating artists should also be listed on the label.
+Yes, the label must contain the title of the work, your name and address, and telephone number and should be adhered to the back of the work for wall-hung pieces.

-For 2D works, a four-inch wide sleeve should be attached one inch from the top of the quilt and should extend to only one inch inside each edge of the work.
-Prospectuses for exhibits that include 3D work will contains details on labeling as well as hanging devices, pedestals or installation information.
+For 2D works, a sleeve should be attached one inch from the top of the quilt and should extend to only one inch inside each edge of the work.
+The sleeve should have enough give to accommodate a hanging rod and hooks.
+For SAQA global exhibitions, hanging rods are provided.